cpjobling/eg-150-textbook/_sources/laplace_transform/4/inverse_laplace.md

 (sol:11.4)=
 #### Solution 11.4

-We will leave the solution that makes use of the residude of repeated poles formula for you to study from the text book (example 3.2.3 {cite}`nise`.
+We will leave the solution that makes use of the residude of repeated poles formula for you to study from the text book ([Example 3.4](https://ebookcentral.proquest.com/lib/swansea-ebooks/reader.action?docID=3384197&ppg=87) {cite}`nise`).

 In class we will illustrate the slightly simpler approach also presented in the text.